Doxify/imgur-clone/README.md

-# CSC 317 Term Project
+# imgur-clone

 The goal of this term project was to recreate an imgur-like experience.
 It currently supports account creation, image uploads, and comments.

 This website uses the MySQL, Express, and Node stack.
-In the future I plan on implementing React.

 # Screenshots
 <img src="https://i.imgur.com/oMYtfbx.png" />